 Caterpillar including its dealer network is our primary OEM customer and our largest single customer for our flywheel-based products.
-Caterpillar and its dealer network accounted for 24%, 19% and 16% of our revenue in 2009, 2010 and 2011, respectively.
-HP is our largest IT channel partner and accounted for 12%, 25% and 36% of our revenue in 2009, 2010 and 2011, respectively.
+Caterpillar and its dealer network accounted for 24%, 19%, 16% and 7% of our revenue in 2009, 2010, 2011 and the three months ended March 31, 2012, respectively.
+HP is our largest IT channel partner and accounted for 12%, 25%, 36% and 52% of our revenue in 2009, 2010, 2011 and the three months ended March 31, 2012, respectively.
 A number of factors could cause these customers to cancel or defer orders, including interruptions to their operations due to a downturn in their industries, delays or changes in their product offerings or securing other sources for the products that we manufacture, or developing such products internally.
 If our relationships with HP or with Caterpillar are not successful or suffers a material adverse change, such as a material reduction in the level of orders or their failure to timely pay us, our business and operating results would likely suffer.